Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/switchdev.rst

 The mlx5 driver provides a mechanism to setup PCI VF/SF function attributes in a unified way for SmartNIC and non-SmartNIC.

-This is supported only when the eswitch mode is set to switchdev.
-Port function configuration of the PCI VF/SF is supported through devlink eswitch port.
+This is supported only when the woke eswitch mode is set to switchdev.
+Port function configuration of the woke PCI VF/SF is supported through devlink eswitch port.

 Port function attributes should be set before PCI VF/SF is enumerated by the driver.